itzelvazsan/deep-learning-challenge/Report.md

 | dense_5| (None, 20)   |   820  |
 | dense_6| (None, 1 )   | 21     |

+The activation functions used in the model were "relu", with exception of the output layer, which used sigmoid function.
 After training this model using the same preprocessed and cleaned data, it achieved an accuracy of 0.7262 and a loss of 0.5902 over 150 epochs.

 This slight improvement in accuracy (72.62%) demonstrates that the second model, which included an additional layer and more neurons, did not significantly outperform the first model.
 Despite utilizing more resources, it produced nearly identical results.